aditya491929/test1/README.md

 ---

+*2025-04-23* \
+Days have turned into months, yet my sanity can be destroyed by a single memory.

+---

 *2025-03-21* \
 I did what had to be done.
 I could have lied - my princples protected me.
 The ball has started to roll.
 Now we hope for a better tomorrow or atleast, the courage to face it.